 Understanding Variable Expenses

 On the other end of the spectrum, variable expenses are costs that change from month to month.
-They’re usually discretionary and depend on your choices and habits.
-While some of the things that fall into this category are still going to be essential to your survival, you’ll generally have a good amount of control over how much you spend on them, making them subject to change from month to month.
+In a lot of cases, these aren’t going to be essential expenses, but that won’t apply to every example.
+The main defining trait here is that whether they’re essential or not, they’ll usually change to some extent from month to month.
 Here are some common examples of variable expenses.

 1. Groceries